dwallach1/alexa-scribe/README.md

 # Running It

-- ./ngrok http 5000
+1. ./ngrok http 5000
-- python3 main.py
+2. python3 main.py
-- input the ngrok address into the server screen of the iOS application
+3. input the ngrok address into the server screen of the iOS application
-- let Chronos do the rest
+4. let the [Chronos iOS application](https://github.com/dwallach1/chronos-ios) do the rest

 # Dependencies